anthonyumpad/billing/readme.md

 ### Example Usage:

-Billable is referred as the primary actor or the customer to your site.
+Billable is referred as the primary actor or the customer of your site.

 ## Using the Billing Facade
 ```